-Mining litecoin can be a great option for those who are interested in mining but do not want to face the extremely tough competition on the bitcoin network.
-Now that you have all the information about how to mine litecoin, you can get going with it!
+Mining litecoin can be a great option for those interested in mining but do not want to face the tough competition on the bitcoin network.
+Now that you have all the information about how to mine litecoin, you can get going!

 Just remember, you aren’t guaranteed a reward, and it might be quite an expensive task!